-Join us as artist, photographer, and writers Rick and Sylvia Thompson present their research uncovering the effects of the Lake Missoula Floods in Northwest Oregon & Southwest Washington.
+Rick Thompson is an artist, photographer, and writer who, along with his wife, Sylvia presents their research uncovering the effects of the Lake Missoula Flood in Northwest Oregon & Southwest Washington.
 This catastrophic flood propelled over 500 cubic miles of water, ice, rock and mud across eastern Washington, further cut the Columbia River Gorge, covered the Willamette Valley with up to 400 feet of water and left gravel bars miles wide and hundreds of feet high.
-With color photos, topographical maps and space photos the Thompsons will show some of the signs still visible today.
+With color photos, topographical maps and space photos the Thompsons give Power Point talks and lead field trips showing some of the signs still visible today.

 A native Oregonian, Mr. Thompson is president of the Lower Columbia Chapter of the Ice Age Floods Institute who loves to share the beauty of the great Northwest.
 Though geology is not his profession, it is his passion.
-Being intrigued by the land formations, huge boulders and glacial erratics, Mr. Thompson embarked on a multi-year study to show that unlike the massive expanses of flood features in Eastern Washington this area has its own treasure chest of scablands, flood channels, erratic boulders and dramatic story to tell.
+Being intrigued by the land formations, huge boulders and glacial erratics, Mr. Thompson embarked on over 20 years of study to show that unlike the massive expanses of flood features in Eastern Washington this area has its own treasure of scablands, flood channels and dramatic story to tell.

-Besides giving talks and leading field trips on the subject Mr. Thompson has developed a number of driving tours, educational pieces and some stunning panoramic photographs.
-He is currently in the process of completing a book on the Lake Missoula Floods in northwest Oregon and southwest Washington.
+Besides giving talks and leading field trips on the subject the Thompsons have developed a number of driving tours, educational pieces and some stunning panoramic photographs.
+They have also written two book on the subject.